 - Content Warnings: trichotillomania

-I’d like to thank Candlewick Press for providing a free copy via NetGalley in exchange for an honest review.
+I’d like to thank Candlewick Press for providing a copy via NetGalley in exchange for review consideration.

 “What if?” can be one of the cruelest questions in the world to someone living with anxiety, a simple two-word phrase that propels you down a hallway lined with doors that either open to increasingly dire circumstances or that just don’t open at all, leaving you pounding your fists to get out even though you know there’s no escape.
 But there’s another side to “What if?”…a wondrous, free, and open-hearted side that lets you turn your face to the sun and believe in the possibility of hope and magic.
 The Bigfoot Files examines both aspects of this universal question, and when it ultimately chooses the side of magic and wonder, it leaves the reader determined to keep their face to the sun for as long as they can.